SanduniNavoda/springboot-pos-system/README.md

 - Java 17 or higher
 - Maven 3.6.3 or higher
 - MySQL Server
+- Docker (for containerization)
+- Google Cloud SDK (for deploying to Cloud Run)
 - An IDE like IntelliJ IDEA or Eclipse

 ### Installation